Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 ```

-And in the monitor, we have to consider the new _cardId_ field to exchange it in the drop.
+And in the monitor, we have to take into account the new _cardId_ field just to use it in the drop.

 _./src/kanban/kanban.container.tsx_